Data Center Site Selection Explained

 Here are a few tips to keep in mind when considering the local climate during data center site selection:

-An unfavorable climate often leads to ineffective cooling, which causes overheating and leads to issues like hardware failures, reduced equipment lifespan, and unplanned downtime.
+An unfavorable climate often leads to ineffective cooling, causing overheating and resulting in issues such as hardware failures, reduced equipment lifespan, and unplanned downtime.

 Natural Disaster Risks